Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/use_cases/notations/weighted_planar_trees.md

 ```

 If a child is essential, we start the process from the beginning with the child
-vertex as the root of the branch.
+vertex as the root of the subtree.
 If the child is not essential, we continue
 traversing until we reach a vertex of valence one or an essential vertex.
 If we
 reach a vertex of valence one we have traversed a half open stick and we append
 that stick as the twist vector for the corresponding rational tangle.
 However,
 if we arrive at an essential vertex we have traversed a open stick.
 In this case
 we append $\LS\RN$ followed by the twist vector for the open stick, we then
 carry out the algorithm again from the beginning with the essential vertex as
-the root of a new branch.
+the root of a new subtree.
 When we have exhausted the children for the object
 vertex we close our linearization for that vertex with the matching $\LN\RP$ or
 $\LN\RS$, and return to the parent linearization until all parents have been
 exhausted.
 An example of a tree encoded with this strategy can be seen in